|Multi Request||FOIA contracts|

 This is an explicit evidence preservation demand, and the documents sought relate to ongoing and/or currently contemplated litigation.

-Again, please note that this request is directed at BOTH U.S. Office of Management and Budget itself, and ALL components thereof, including any component agencies.
+Again, please note that this request is directed at BOTH Council on Environmental Quality itself, and ALL components thereof, including any component agencies.

 At your discretion, you may either apply only a single tracking number for the whole request tree (acting for all subcomponents), or each subcomponents may apply its own tracking numbers.

 In either case, you are expected to strictly comply with 5 USC 552(a)(6) and (a)(7).